 How well your horse recovers depends a lot on how much neurological damage he has to start with, and how quickly he was treated.
 Horses that have mild symptoms and are treated early have the best prognosis.
 In fact, 80% to 90% recover completely.
 Over all 10% to 20% of horses will relapse.
 Horses that have mild cases tend to have a lower rate of relapse.
-If your horse has a severe case of EPM, the prognosis is not as good.
-10% or less achieve full recovery, and the sicker the horse, the more likely it is they will have a relapse.
+If your horse has a severe case of EPM, the prognosis is not as good, but this can vary from case to case.

 An ounce of prevention is worth a pound of cure.

 At this time there is no vaccine or known preventative available for EPM in horses; however, you can take some precautions to limit your horse’s exposure to infected opossum feces.